top of page

 The pricing data above reflects Annapolis and Maryland market benchmarks sourced from BuyHomeBlinds.com's 2026 regional pricing data.
 Composite shutters run 15 to 25% less than high-end hardwood, which makes them the budget-friendly entry point for homeowners who want the look without the full hardwood price.
 Adding curtains to all 10 to 15 windows in a typical home is rarely necessary.
 Most homeowners get the best return by prioritizing the combination in living rooms and master bedrooms, then using shutters alone in kitchens, bathrooms, and secondary bedrooms.

 The lifespan math also favors the investment.
 Quality plantation shutters typically last 20 to 25 years with minimal maintenance, compared to 3 to 5 years for big-box blinds.
 Even if curtain panels are swapped every 7 to 10 years, the shutters amortize well over the life of the home.
 For a detailed look at how custom window treatment costs break down across the Delmarva market, our guide on how much custom blinds cost on the Delmarva Peninsula provides additional context on material and installation pricing.
 You can also review our window shutter installation cost guide for a deeper breakdown of shutter-specific expenses.
+For a side-by-side look at shutters and blinds costs, our blinds vs shutters complete coastal home cost guide is a useful reference.
+For homeowners exploring how shutter installation costs break down by material and window count, our Delmarva-specific pricing guide offers additional detail.
+Homeowners comparing custom plantation shutters in Delmarva across material types and price points will find our homeowner's guide a practical starting point.
+For a comprehensive buyer's overview, our guide on custom shutters for Delmarva homes covers style, material, and cost considerations in one place.
+Homeowners also looking at the plantation blinds and shutters guide for Delmarva homes will find additional detail on comparing these two popular treatment types.
+Homeowners who want to explore the full range of custom window blinds options alongside shutters will find our buyer's guide a useful companion resource.

 Modern dining room with light wood table, cream upholstered chairs, and contemporary striped roller shades providing layered